Anduamlakalehegne/Anduamlakalehegne/README.md

 - [ ] Master Next.js
 - [ ] Contribute to major open-source projects
 - [ ] Launch a successful SaaS product
+- [ ] Grow as a Full-Stack Developer

 ---